Juanita Moore: Early life and career

 Juanita Moore was born in Greenwood, Mississippi, the daughter of Ella (née Dunn) and Harrison Moore.
 She had seven siblings (six sisters and one brother).
 Her family moved in the Great Migration to Los Angeles, where she was raised.
 Moore first performed as a dancer, part of a chorus line at the Cotton Club before becoming a film extra while working in theater.

 Moore was the vice president of the Original Cambridge Players, who took a Los Angeles production of The Amen Corner to Broadway at the Ethel Barrymore Theater in April 1965.
 She was friends with Marlon Brando and James Baldwin.
 It was Moore who asked Brando to lend the funds ($75) to Baldwin to write the play.
 After making her film debut in Double Deal (1939), Moore had a number of bit parts and supporting roles in motion pictures through the late 1930s and 1950s.

 Moore's performance in the remake of Imitation of Life (1959) as black housekeeper Annie Johnson, whose daughter Sarah Jane (Susan Kohner) passes for white, won her a nomination for an Academy Award for Best Supporting Actress.
 She was also nominated for the Golden Globe Award for Best Supporting Actress in a Motion Picture for the role.
 When the two versions of Imitation of Life were released together on DVD (the earlier film was released in 1934), one of the bonus features was a new interview with Moore.

-Moore continued to act for film and TV, with a role in Disney's The Kid (2000), and guest-starring roles on Dragnet, Adam-12, Marcus Welby, M.D., ER and Judging Amy.
+She made numerous appearances on leading TV shows, notably her role as Essie on Wagon Train, and parts in three editions of The Alfred Hitchcock Hour.

 On April 23, 2010, a new print of Imitation of Life (1959) was screened at the Turner Classic Movies Film Festival in Los Angeles.
 Both Moore and co-star Kohner attended.
 After the screening, the two women appeared on stage for a question-and-answer session hosted by TCM's Robert Osborne.
 Moore and Kohner received standing ovations.

 Personal life

 Moore was married for 50 years to Charles Burris, who died in 2001.
 He was a Los Angeles bus driver and they met when she stepped out in front of his approaching bus.
 She and Burris married a few weeks later.

-Her grandson is actor/producer Kirk E. Kelleykahn, who is CEO/President of "Cambridge Players – Next Generation", a theatre troupe whose founding members included Moore.
+Her godson is actor/producer Kirk E. Kelleykahn, who is CEO/President of "Cambridge Players – Next Generation", a theatre troupe whose founding members included Moore.

-Death

-Moore died at her home in Los Angeles on January 1, 2014, at age 99 of natural causes.
+Moore died at her home in Los Angeles on December 31, 2013, at age 99 of natural causes.
 She is buried at Inglewood Park Cemetery.

+Hollywood Walk of Fame

+In 2022, efforts were being made to resolve an injustice to Moore, who had been denied recognition by the Hollywood Walk of Fame.
+Her supporters were pleased to announce that she would finally get her own star there.
+This happened on October 18, 2024; Moore's star is the 2,793rd on the Walk of Fame.